emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

       // TLS channel established
          (messages sent within the TLS channel)

-      // First EAP Payload TLV is piggybacked to the TLS Finished as Application Data and protected by the TLS tunnel.
+      // First EAP Payload TLV is coalesced with the TLS Finished as Application Data and protected by the TLS tunnel.

       EAP-Payload TLV